About us @

-7 Spot Pottery is a community pottery studio near Manchester City Centre.
+7 Spot Pottery is an artist-run community pottery studio near Manchester City Centre, offering an authentic ceramics experience as an independent micro business.

-As practicing artists, we offer courses and workshops in both functional and sculptural ceramics, drawing on over 30 years of combined experience in teaching art and making ceramics.
+As practicing ceramic artists, we offer courses and workshops in both functional and sculptural ceramics, drawing on over 30 years of combined experience in teaching art and making ceramics.
+Our artist-led approach ensures you learn directly from professional makers who are passionate about their craft.

 We pride ourselves on being an inclusive educational environment, welcoming individuals of all skill levels and experiences.
 We believe in the therapeutic benefits of working with clay, whether for personal enjoyment or professional development.

-Our studio is equipped with 2 top-loading kilns, an extruder, a slab roller, and 12 pottery wheels.
-We prepare our own studio glazes and decorating slips, and we glaze fire to cone 6 oxidation.
+Our fully-equipped studio features 2 top-loading kilns, an extruder, a slab roller, and 12 pottery wheels.
+As an authentic pottery studio, we prepare our own studio glazes and decorating slips, and we glaze fire to cone 6 oxidation - giving you a genuine, hands-on pottery experience.

 Pascal Nichols